c-bik/mnesia_trans_async/README.md

 ----------

-mnesia:transaction/x in all its form accepts a function and returns only after its execution is compele or its is aborted.
+mnesia:transaction/x in all its form accepts a function and returns only after its execution if compele or it is aborted.
 This is not very convelient for reading a long table with select/4 and select/1 combination.
 Specially if it is needed to access intermediate NObjects rows produce.